stephomi/nomadsculpt.com/manual/docs/symmetry.md

 ![](./images/symmetry_menu.png)

 ## Overview
-You can use symmetry to mirror sculpting operations in several ways:
+You can use symmetry in several ways:

-* Mirroring can work across the X Y Z planes either independently or in combination
+* As a mirror, flipping work across X (left/right), Y (top/bottom), Z(back/front), or a combination.
-* Radial symmetry can be set on X Y Z with a number of repeats
+* Radial symmetry can be set on X Y Z with a number of repeats, eg sculpting a starfish.
-* The mirror can operate as a helper for sculpting tools, or as a repeater at the object level
-* Mirrors can operate at the origin, or can operate relative to a user defined location
+* Mirrors can operate around the origin (called world mode)  or around the center of an object (called local mode).
-* Sculpts that started non-symmetrical can be forced to be symmetrical
+* Sculpts that started non-symmetrical can be forced to be symmetrical.

 A shortcut to enable/disable symmetry can also be found on the left quick panel (*"Sym"*).
 The small 'L/W' indicates if Nomad is in Local or World symmetry mode.